SumayyaPanju/GravityGym/testing.md

 ### Links

-There are various links throughout the webpage.
+There are various links throughout the web page.
 All of them were tested to see if they do what they are supposed to do.
 The table below shows the test done and its results.

 >Click below, on the relevant headings to expand